 The property has sufficient wastewater capacity.

-The habitable floor area of the accessory dwelling unit may be up to 50% of the total habitable floor area of the single household dwelling, but may not exceed 700 sq. ft.
-As with all dwellings, applicable setback and parking requirements specified in the regulations must be met.
+The habitable floor area of the accessory dwelling unit may be up to 30% of the total habitable floor area of the single household dwelling or 900 sq. ft., whichever is greater.
+As with all dwellings, applicable setback and parking requirements specified in the regulations must be met.**

 The accessory dwelling unit may not be subdivided from the original parcel except under conformance with the subdivision regulations.